 Academic Quality Improvement Program (AQIP)

 In 2006, Columbus State began participating in a new HLC Accreditation program, the Academic Quality Improvement Program, or AQIP.
-This annual program replaces the traditional ten-year review cycle and is based on the principles of the Malcolm Baldrige National Quality Award Program.
+This eight-year accreditation pathway is based on the quality improvement principles of the Malcolm Baldrige National Quality Award Program.

 - Strategy Forum - this regional meeting brings together teams from diverse colleges and universities for three days to generate and test new improvement strategies in a creative, supportive environment.